PalMuc/Kingdom-Assignment/Readme.md

 ## License
 This program is licensed under the GNU Lesser General Public License.
-See LICENSE for more information.
+See LICENSE.txt for more information.

 ## Prerequisites
 In order to install this gem you need to have several programs